Expert Advice On Improving Your Home

 Thin-film

 Thin-film panels are a good choice for value in more "partly sunny" areas of Indiana.
-They maintain efficiency as temperatures fluctuate and work with many different roof shapes.
+They keep their efficiency as temperatures fluctuate and work with many different roof shapes.
 Thin-film solar panels use various metal alloys instead of silicon crystals.
-Some homeowners pick them for their reduced weight or greater compatibility with unique roof shapes.
-Others pick them for their superior heat resistance and low-light performance.
+Some homeowners pick them for their reduced weight or ability to fit on non-rectangular roofs.
+Others select them for their greater heat resistance and low-light performance.

 However, they take up more space than monocrystalline or polycrystalline panels, and you might have better-performing options if your property has high solar viability.